sympy/sympy/doc/src/tutorial/printing.rst

 - Dot

-In addition to these, there are also "printers" that can output SymPy objects to code, such as C, Fortran, Javascript, Theano, and Python.
+In addition to these, there are also "printers" that can output SymPy objects to code, such as C, Fortran, Javascript, and Python.
 These are not discussed in this tutorial.

 Setting up Pretty Printing